Social Security Disability Insurance: Initial Determination

 Medical evidence that demonstrates the applicant's inability to work is required.
-The DDS may require the applicant to visit a third-party physician for medical documentation, often to supplement the evidence treating sources do not supply.
+If the DDS lacks sufficient medical evidence to decide a claim, it may schedule a consultative examination (CE).
+A third‑party physician or psychologist, paid by DDS, will examine the applicant and produce medical documentation to supplement records the applicant's treating sources did not provide.
 The applicant may meet a SSA medical listing for their condition (step 3 of the sequential evaluation) and be awarded benefits.
 If their condition does not meet the requirements of a listing, their residual functional capacity (RFC) is considered, along with their age, past relevant work, and education, in determining their ability to perform either their past work, or other work generally available in the national economy.
 The RFC is an assessment of an individual's work capacity given their impairments.

 Determination of RFC—made in step 4 of the sequential evaluation process—often constitutes the bulk of the SSDI application and appeal process.
 An RFC is assessed in accordance with Title 20 of the Code of Federal Regulations, part 404, section 1545 and is generally based upon the opinions of treating and examining physicians, if available.

 RFC is classified according to the five exertional levels of work defined in the Dictionary of Occupational Titles, which are: Sedentary, Light, Medium, Heavy, and Very Heavy.
 For example, an individual's RFC may indicate, at most, the individual can perform medium work, given the individual's impairments.
 If the RFC of an individual equals or exceeds the job requirements of the individual's previous work, the claim is denied on the basis that the individual can return to former work.
 If the individual's RFC is less than the requirements of former work then the RFC is applied against a vocational grid that considers the individual's age, education and transferability of formerly learned and used skills.
 The vocational grid then guides whether an allowance or denial of benefits should occur.